RevenueCat/revenuecat-docs/docs_source/Tools/experiments-v1/experiments-overview-v1.md

 ** Running a test with a control**

-Sometimes you want to compare a different offering to the one that is already current.
-If so, you can set one of the variants to the offering that is currently used in your app.
+Sometimes you want to compare a different Offering to the one that is already the default.
+If so, you can set one of the variants to the Offering that is currently used in your app.

 ** Run follow-up tests after completing one test**

-After you run a test and find that one offering won over the other, try running another test comparing the winning offering against another similar offering.
+After you run a test and find that one Offering won over the other, try running another test comparing the winning Offering against another similar Offering.
 This way, you can continually optimize for lifetime value (LTV).
-For example, if you were running a price test between a $5 product and a $7 product and the $7 offering won, try running another test between a $8 product and the $7 winner to find the optimal price for the product that results in the highest LTV.
+For example, if you were running a price test between a $5 product and a $7 product and the $7 Offering won, try running another test between a $8 product and the $7 winner to find the optimal price for the product that results in the highest LTV.